alankoshyjohn/s3n/README.md

 Relation from a Sensor to a MeasurementCapability describing the measurement properties of the sensor.

-##MeasurementProperty

-An identifiable and observable characteristic of a sensor's observations or ability to make observations.

 ##observedProperty

 Relation linking an Observation to the Property that was observed.